Nucleosynthetic signatures of primordial origin around supermassive black holes: Introduction

 The number of quasars observed above $z=6$ has exceeded $200$, with several discovered at $z>7$ \cite{inayoshi19,bosman20} including a $z = 7.5$ quasar with a $1.5\times 10^{9}$M$_{\odot}$ black hole \cite{yang20}.
 The mechanism by which the supermassive black holes (SMBHs) driving these quasars are assembled within a Gyr of the Big Bang is poorly understood.
 The simple picture of Eddington-limited accretion of massive Pop III seed black holes cannot reasonably produce the SMBHs seen at high redshift, so super-Eddington growth, an increase in the mass of the black hole seeds, and growth via frequent mergers have been proposed as potential solutions to this tension \cite{inayoshi19}.

-Invoking primordial black holes (PBHs) as seeds for these high-redshift SMBHs can plausibly solve the problem of early SMBH assembly, as PBHs as large as $10^5 {\rm M}_{\odot}$ that form relatively late have not been ruled out as being a small fraction of the dark matter \cite{bean02,rice17,carr18}.
+Invoking primordial black holes (PBHs) as seeds for these high-redshift SMBHs can plausibly solve the problem of early SMBH assembly, as PBHs as large as $10^5 {\rm M}_{\odot}$ that form relatively late can plausibly make up a small fraction of the dark matter \cite{bean02,rice17,carr18}.
 The mass of a PBH forming at a time $t$ would have a mass that roughly matches the particle horizon size that goes as $\sim10^5 (t/s) {\rm M}_{\odot}$-- a population of PBHs that form around $t \sim$1 second would have formed from the collapse of the steepest density peaks, leaving these objects sufficiently massive \cite{carr18}.
 The number density of these late-forming PBHs depends on the perturbation amplitude on these very small scales.

 If any of the SMBHs hosted by $z>6$ quasars are indeed seeded by PBHs, we have to consider that there exists a modulation to the local expansion rate around these PBHs.
 This would lead to inhomogeneous Big Bang Nucleosynthesis (BBN), where these rare, high-density peaks would induce inhomogeneities in the Helium fraction, as well as other primordial abundances \cite{carr18}.
 Such an inhomogeneity was examined recently in \cite{arbey20}, who found that signatures of overdense regions at BBN could lead to unusual abundance patterns in early stellar populations.
 Here we investigate observable signatures of inhomogeneous BBN around massive PBHs, assumed to be potential SMBH seeds.